 Probate is a time consuming process even when an estate is relatively modest in size.
 If the estate includes valuable and/or complex assets it can take years to conclude the probate of the estate.
 Most Executors retain the services of an estate planning attorney to usher them through the probate process to ensure that estate assets are protected and the decedent’s wishes are honored.

 If you have been named as the Trustee of a trust you have been appointed to an important position that requires knowledge, skill, and dedication to fulfill.
 As Trustee you have a fiduciary duty both to the trust itself and to the beneficiaries of the trust.
 Some common duties and responsibilities you will have as Trustee include:

 - Distributing trust income and/or assets according to the terms of the trust

 - Preparing, filing, and paying taxes owed by the trust each year

 Like an estate plan, a trust agreement can be relatively simple or extremely complex.
-Even a basic trust agreement, however, can be time consuming for the Trustee to manage and administer.
+And, even a basic trust agreement can be time consuming for the Trustee to manage and administer.
 The more valuable the trust assets and the more complex the trust terms the more important it is to retain the services of an experienced estate planning attorney to assist and guide you in your role as Trustee.

-The South Carolina probate and trust administration attorneys at the law firm of Kuhn & Kuhn are committed to helping you navigate the legalities that commonly follow the death of a loved one so that you can concentrate on the grieving process.
-Contact the law firm of Kuhn & Kuhn by calling 843-577-3700 or by using our online contact form today to schedule your consultation so that we can begin helping you and your family through this difficult time.
+The South Carolina probate and trust administration attorneys at the Kuhn and Kuhn Law Firm are committed to helping you navigate the legalities that follow the death of a loved one so that you can concentrate on the grieving process.
+Contact us by calling 843-577-3700 or by using our online contact form today to schedule your consultation so that we can begin helping you and your family through this difficult time.